Founder of Bohen.

 Do you still own it?

 I still have it and wear it sometimes.
-But it goes even further: It has never been maintained but still works after 45 years.
+But it goes even further: It has never been maintained and still works after 45 years.
 And not least, it is punctual.

 Enough to compete with Rolex, Omega and other Panerai!